Zanderskier/discord-movie-poller/README.md

 ## 📤 Post the Poll to Discord

-After the movie list is generated:
+After the movie list is generated (this process may take a minute depending on movie library size):

 - ✅ The formatted poll message is copied to your clipboard
 - ⏳ The script will wait 2 seconds
 - 🧠 It begins typing into Discord using your keyboard
 - 🎯 **Make sure Discord is in focus and the message box is selected**